 JWT Middleware

-The JWT Middleware is designed to validate JSON Web Tokens (JWT) in incoming requests based on your configuration.
-It ensures that the provided authorization token is valid before forwarding the request to the backend.
-The middleware supports validation using a secret, a public key, or a JWKS URL.
+The JWT Middleware validates JSON Web Tokens (JWT) in incoming requests based on your configuration.
+It ensures that only requests with a valid authorization token are forwarded to upstream services.

 Configuration Options